The Pull From List activity will pull one or more values from a list.

 Assigns a reference on the specified label/node to the value(s) were pulled from the list.
 See the Assign To section of Common Properties for more information.

 The conditions which specify which values to pull.
-This takes the form of an SQL query.
-You can use the button for help in constructing this query.
+This takes one of the following forms:

 Defines which partition in the list to pull from.